Endeavour season 8: Release date, cast, plot and everything you need to know

 Shaun Evans, who stars as the titular detective sergeant, is set to direct one of the episodes, which will follow Morse and Thursday in the aftermath of catching the Towpath Killer and the figure behind the recent string of "freak accidents".

 *Warning: spoilers ahead for Endeavour series seven*

-When is Endeavour series eight on TV?
+Endeavour series eight release date

 It was announced in April 2021 that filming had begun on Endeavour season eight, with series lead Shaun Evans also directing the first of the three films.